EPI-Epidemiology

 EPI 619.
 Infection Prevention and Hospital Epidemiology.
 3 Hours.

 The course will provide students with a basic understanding of the area of hospital epidemiology and infection prevention.
 Notably, the course will cover a review of basic epidemiological methodology, and will then focus on the main areas of surveillance that are critical to infection prevention in addition to methodologies that are specific to hospital epidemiology.
-Prerequisites: EPI 600 or EPI 610 or equivalent introduction to epidemiology course as approved by the course director.
+Prerequisites: EPI 610 or equivalent introduction to epidemiology course as approved by the course director.

 EPI 621.
 HIV/AIDS and STDs.
 3 Hours.